bitrise-io/devcenter/_articles/en/tutorials/docker/use-your-own-docker-image.md

 ### Using a custom Docker image from Docker Hub

 You can use Bitrise with a Docker image pulled from Docker Hub, as you can see in our [Running Docker hello-world](/tutorials/docker/use-your-own-docker-image/#running-docker-hello-world) example.
 However, on a free plan for anonymous users, Docker Hub only allows a limited number of image pulls.
-If you set the image in the Workflow Editor, no authentication will be performed: your pull will be a pull by an anonymous user from the IP address of the Bitrise virtual machine.
+If you set the image in the Workflow Editor, no authentication will be performed: your pull will be a pull by an anonymous user from a Bitrise public IP address.
 With many of our users going for this option, the Docker Hub rate limit would mean some users wouldn’t be able to start builds.

 The workaround is simple: you need to use a Script Step to authenticate yourself with your own Docker Hub account, and use the Step to pull the image from Docker Hub.
 To do so: